AlexLudwigITDienstleistungen/fritzbox_certification_update/README.md

-SSL certification update for AVM FRITZ!Box
+SSL certificate update script for AVM FRITZ!Box
 =================

-Software to update the SSL certification of any FRITZ!Box.
+Software to update the SSL certificate of any FRITZ!Box.

 ### Requirements